Transparent

 When you move into your Danish residence, you must have your name on the door/letter box in order for the postman to find you.
 Otherwise you will not receive any mail or packages.

-If you change your address during your stay in Denmark, Borgerservice (the National Register) must be notified online no later than five days after you have moved.
+If you change your address during your stay in Denmark, Borgerservice (Citizen Service) must be notified online no later than five days after you have moved.
 It is also advisable to inform the post office, as your mail will then automatically be forwarded to your new address for six months after moving.

 Healthcare